Me + 1 developer

 My teammate had already coded an early iteration of the note-taking app, which included tools for adding new bubbles and creating notes.
 I took this existing iteration of the app and began by making lo - fi recreations of these before moving on to create new features.
 I also conducted further research by investigating the functionality of similar apps and left many notes for him to implement.

 I tested my mid fidelity design as static frames, which users 'clicked through' while describing their thoughts, feelings and actions.
 The user testing involved think aloud interviews, cognitive walkthroughs and system usability scale.
+I condensed this data in an Affinity Map that I then transformed into an Insights Table, where I highlighted key issues users had and made some recommendations based on recurring feedback.

 Based on the results (in the table above) from my low fi mockups, I made several iterations to address user feedback.
 I started with the issues that most detracted from my problem statement (making studying more approachable, offering an opportunity to visually organise information, encouraging self explanation).
-Here are three iterations I made:
+Here are two iterations I made:

 Finally - time for the transformation into interactive prototypes!
-This process was continuously iterative, as I tested my designs with experts (other design students) to pinpoint deviations from UX/ UI best practices and otherwise refine points that may result in user failure.
+This process was continuously iterative, as I tested my designs with experts (other design students) to pinpoint deviations from UX/ UIΒ best practices and otherwise refine points that may result in user failure.
 After that, I conducted 5 unmoderated think- aloud tests using Loop11 software, allowing me to capture data from my target users directly.
 I made many iterations, including:

 I sorted my insights into a bottom up affinity diagram, which helped me to identify trends arising from the interviews, survey and online forums.
 Below is a synthesised version of the affinity diagram after grouping common bottom level insights into common points (there were originally 100+ bottom level insights that I summarised into a few key points here).